History of papal primacy: Leo I

 In line with the norm of Roman law that a person's legal rights and duties passed to his heir, Pope Leo (440–461) taught that he, as Peter's representative, succeeded to the power and authority of Peter, and he implied that it was through Peter that the other apostles received from Christ strength and stability.
 Pope Gelasius I (492–496) stated: "The see of blessed Peter the Apostle has the right to unbind what has been bound by sentences of any pontiffs whatever, in that it has the right to judge the whole church.
 Neither is it lawful for anyone to judge its judgment, seeing that canons have willed that it might be appealed to from any part of the world, but that no one may be allowed to appeal from it."

-The Catholic Church doctrine of the sedes apostolica (apostolic see) states that every bishop of Rome, as Peter's successor, possesses the full authority granted to this position, so that this power is inviolable on the grounds that it was established by God himself and not bound to any individual.
+The Catholic doctrine of the sedes apostolica (apostolic see) states that every bishop of Rome, as Peter's successor, possesses the full authority granted to this position, so that this power is inviolable on the grounds that it was established by God himself and not bound to any individual.
 Leo I (440-461), with the aid of Roman law, solidified this doctrine by making the bishop of Rome the legal heir of Peter.
 According to Leo, the apostle Peter continued to speak to the Christian community through his successors as bishop of Rome.

-Roman Emperor's Decree
+Roman emperor's decree

-Phocas' Decree
+Phocas' decree

 When Phocas took the Byzantine throne in 602, the Diocese of Rome, Bishop Gregory I, praised Phocas as a "restorer of liberty" and referred to him as a pious and clement lord.
 Meanwhile Bishop Gregory died in 604, and also his successor, Sabinian, in 606.
-After almost a year of vacancy, Emperor Phocas appointed Bonface III as the new bishop of Rome in February 19, 607 AD.
-Then, Emperor Phocas writes through imperial decree of the Roman government, proclaims Boniface III as the "Head of all the Churches" and "Universal Bishop".
-Phocas transfers the title of "Universal Bishop" from Diocese of Constantinople to Diocese of Rome.
-Boniface sought and obtained a decree from Phocas which he restated that "the See of Blessed Peter the Apostle should be the head of all the Churches" and ensured that the title of "Universal Bishop" belonged exclusively to the Bishop of Rome.
+After almost a year of vacancy, Phocas appointed Boniface III as the new bishop of Rome on February 19, 607 AD.
+Then, through imperial decree of the Roman government, Phocas proclaimed Boniface III as the "Head of all the Churches" and "Universal Bishop".
+Phocas transferred the title of "Universal Bishop" from the diocese of Constantinople to the diocese of Rome.
+Boniface sought and obtained a decree from Phocas which he restated that "the See of Blessed Peter the Apostle should be the head of all the Churches" and ensured that the title of "Universal Bishop" belonged exclusively to the bishop of Rome.
 This act effectively ended the attempt by Patriarch Cyriacus of Constantinople to establish himself as "universal bishop".